Update on Creative Europe and the outcome of the EU referendum

 - To date (2014 – 2016), Creative Europe has supported 283 UK cultural and creative organisations and audiovisual companies, as well as the cinema distribution of 115 UK films in other European countries, with grants totalling €57 million.

 - There are many benefits that Creative Europe brings to the UK’s creative industries, from developing the sector’s capacity to innovate, reach new audiences and share skills to fostering collaboration and building international networks.
-We highlighted the benefits in detail in an inquiry submission on Brexit and the creative industries.
+Many of these benefits are highlighted in the UK Parliament's inquiry report on Brexit and the creative industries.

 - 87% of creative professionals believe the audiovisual, creative and cultural sectors would benefit from continued participation in Creative Europe and its successor programme, according to the independent Creative Europe Survey: Value and Impact in the UK.